sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/02_javascript/javascript.md

 ### From a JavaScript File

-Glue42 JavaScript is a library available as a single JavaScript file, which you can include in your web applications using a `<script>` tag.
-If you are using a Glue42 installer, you can find the JavaScript files in `%LOCALAPPDATA%\Tick42\GlueSDK\GlueJS\js\web`.
+The Glue42 JavaScript library is available as a single JavaScript file, which you can include in your web applications using a `<script>` tag.
+If you are using a Glue42 installer, you can find the JavaScript files in `%LOCALAPPDATA%\Tick42\GlueSDK\GlueJS\js`.

 ```html
 <script type="text/javascript" src="desktop.umd.js"></script>